-Dr. Claeson works with medical students pursuing their Doctor of Osteopathic Medicine (DO), as well as allied health professionals pursing advanced degrees in Physical Therapy and Physician Assistants.
-She also supervises graduate students pursuing Masters Degrees in Biomedical Sciences.
+Dr. Claeson works with medical students pursuing their doctor of osteopathic medicine (DO) degree, as well as allied health professionals pursing advanced degrees in physical therapy and physician assistant studies.
+She also supervises graduate students pursuing master's degrees in biomedical sciences.
 Her lectures discuss clinically relevant anatomy of the human head, neck, thorax, abdomen, and pelvis, taking into account both the developmental and evolutionary history of the human body.
-She continues to use hands-on, problem based learning with students in the laboratory setting, to guide students through anatomical dissections and knowledge.
+She continues to use hands-on, problem based learning with students in the laboratory setting to guide students through anatomical dissections.

 Postdoctoral Researcher-in-Residence, Center for Ecology and Evolutionary Studies,

 PhD, Vertebrate Paleontology, The University of Texas at Austin, 2010